VSChina/iot-hub-e2e-diagnostic/README.md

 To enable end-to-end diagnostics in the above IoT Hub solution, a few resources should be provisioned.
 The following figure demonstrates new solution architecture with end-to-end diagnostics support:
 ![](./images/IoTHubSolution_E2EDiag.png)

+**Then you may follow 'Setup brand new IoT Hub solution with E2E diagnostics' or 'Setup E2E diagnostics based on existing IoT Hub and Stream Analytics' per your scenario.**

 ## Setup brand new IoT Hub solution with E2E diagnostics
 1. Navigate to [brand new IoT Hub solution branch](https://github.com/VSChina/iot-hub-e2e-diagnostic/tree/netnew_armtemplate)
 2. Click **Deploy to Azure**
 3. Select subscription and provide necessary settings
 4. Check "*I agree to terms and conditions stated above*"
 5. Click **Purchase**
 6. After deploying success, update API Key for Web APP.
-Please refer: ["Guide to Config Application Insights Keys in Web APP"](,/Guide%20to%20Config%20Application%20Insights%20Keys%20in%20Web%20APP.md)
+Please refer: ["Guide to Config Application Insights Keys in Web APP"](./Guide%20to%20Config%20Application%20Insights%20Keys%20in%20Web%20APP.md)

 ## Setup E2E diagnostics based on existing IoT Hub and Stream Analytics
 Please refer the document [Guide to Update Existing IoT Hub and SAS.](./Guide%20to%20Update%20Existing%20IoT%20Hub%20and%20SAS.md)